 Oil field services

-Submit an application to apply for electric or natural gas service to an existing or new oil field.
+Apply for electric or natural gas service to an existing or new oil field.
 Your site plan should tie the site to adjacent surveyed section lines and road allowances, and must show the battery sites (AutoCad version 2000 or newer), lease site and roads, and the pipeline rights-of-way.

 Apply early to avoid delays.
 Project timelines may be affected by production and approval of construction drawings, obtaining permits and clearances, consents and approvals, volume of oil field service requests, weather conditions, and material availability.